dovecot/documentation/source/configuration_manual/push_notification.rst

 Usage
 =====

-To use push notifications, both the `notify` and the `push_notification` plugins need to be activated.
-For LMTP delivery, this is required:
+To use push notifications, both the ``notify`` and the ``push_notification`` plugins need to be activated by defining in :ref:`setting-mail_plugins`.

+This can either be set globally or restricted to the protocols where you want push notifications to be generated.
+For example, to restrict to mail delivery notifications only, this config should be used:

 .. code-block:: none